Eugene, Oregon: Film

 The Eugene area has been used as a filming location for several Hollywood films, most famously for 1978's National Lampoon's Animal House, which was also filmed in nearby Cottage Grove.
 John Belushi had the idea for the film The Blues Brothers during filming of Animal House when he happened to meet Curtis Salgado at what was then the Eugene Hotel.

 Getting Straight, starring Elliott Gould and Candice Bergen, was filmed at Lane Community College in 1969.
 As the campus was still under construction at the time, the "occupation scenes" were easier to shoot.

 The "Chicken Salad on Toast" scene in the 1970 Jack Nicholson movie Five Easy Pieces was filmed at the Denny's restaurant at the southern I-5 freeway interchange near Glenwood.
 Nicholson directed the 1971 film Drive, He Said in Eugene.

-How to Beat the High Co$t of Living, starring Jane Curtin, Jessica Lange and Susan St. James, was filmed in Eugene in the fall of 1979.
+How to Beat the High Cost of Living, starring Jane Curtin, Jessica Lange and Susan St. James, was filmed in Eugene in the fall of 1979.
 Locations visible in the film include Valley River Center (which is a driving force in the plot), Skinner Butte and Ya-Po-Ah Terrace, the Willamette River and River Road Hardware.

 Several track and field movies have used Eugene as a setting and/or a filming location.
 Personal Best, starring Mariel Hemingway, was filmed in Eugene in 1982.
 The film centered on a group of women who are trying to qualify for the Olympic track and field team.
 Two track and field movies about the life of Steve Prefontaine, Prefontaine and Without Limits, were released within a year of each other in 1997–1998.
 Kenny Moore, Eugene-trained Olympic runner and co-star in Prefontaine, co-wrote the screenplay for Without Limits.
 Prefontaine was filmed in Washington because the Without Limits production bought out Hayward Field for the summer to prevent its competition from shooting there.
 Kenny Moore also wrote a biography of Bill Bowerman, played in Without Limits by Donald Sutherland back in Eugene 20 years after he had appeared in Animal House.
 Moore had also had a role in Personal Best.

 Stealing Time, a 2003 independent film, was partially filmed in Eugene.
 When the film premiered in June 2001 at the Seattle International Film Festival, it was titled Rennie's Landing after a popular bar near the University of Oregon campus.
 The title was changed for its DVD release.

-Zerophilia was filmed in Eugene in 2006.
+The 2006 film Zerophilia was partly filmed in Eugene.

-The 2016 Tracktown was about a distance runner training for the Olympics in Eugene.
+The 2016 film Tracktown was about a distance runner training for the Olympics was filmed in Eugene.